 This type of Kenmore water heater comes in a wide variety of sizes.
-It is ranged from 10 to 50 gallons, from short to tall size.
-The best one comes with a 12-year warranty, 3 inches high R-value of 24 of thick foam insulation, super last-long Lifeguard, and complete with RotoSwirl inlet tube.
+It ranges from 10 to 50 gallons, from short to tall size.
+The best one comes with a 12-year warranty, 3 inches R-value of 24 of thick foam insulation, a super last-long Lifeguard, and is complete with a RotoSwirl inlet tube.

 Hybrid Kenmore water heater

-The best among Kenmore water heater types is the hybrid water heater, which is a bit expensive than the other two.
-It uses heat pumps and electric heating elements which give high efficiency, save more than 60% energy, and Energy-Star approved.
-This type also comes with smart electronics and user-friendly touchpad control, and other advanced features.
+The best among Kenmore water heater types is the hybrid water heater, which is a bit more expensive than the other two.
+It uses heat pumps and electric heating elements, which give high efficiency, save more than 60% energy, and is Energy-Star approved.
+This type also has smart electronics, user-friendly touchpad control, and other advanced features.

 The three types above almost have the same lifespan.
 According to the brand, a Kenmore water heater’s average lifespan is about 16 and a half years.